Jak-3-Modifer/Jak-3-ReBalanced/README.md

 *Missions that encourage the use of Light Freeze

+*Dark Jak takes no damage from Dark Bipedals

+`Missions`

 ~Arenas have different challenges; Timed, no damage or no all ammo depletion